Genevive-Mbesi/Bank-of-Flatiron-code-challange/README.md

 2. To add a new transaction, fill out the form with the transaction details (description, category, and amount) and click the "Add Transaction" button.
 The new transaction will be added to the table.
 3. To filter transactions, type a keyword in the search bar, and the table will display only transactions with descriptions containing that keyword.
 4. To sort transactions alphabetically, click on the "Category" or "Description" column header.
-5. To delete a transaction, click the "Delete" button in the corresponding row of the table.
-The transaction will be removed from the table.

 ### Credits